-A diagnosis of degenerative disk disorder had sent Steve Eash-Sanford on a 15-year journey in search of pain relief.
+A diagnosis of degenerative disc disorder had sent Steve Eash-Sanford on a 15-year journey in search of pain relief.
 Numbness and tingling in both hands had bothered him more every year.
 He had lost feeling in his ring and little fingers.
 Radiant pain constantly seized his arms and neck.

 Steve thought he had tried everything to relieve the debilitating symptoms.
 Multiple rounds of spinal injections and years of physical therapy brought only temporary relief.
 Eventually Steve, 54, lost all the strength in his hand and lived with daily pain.